junxit/us-congress-bills-112/bill.md

 - **(c)** *Patent search fees* Subsection (d) of section 41 of title 35, United States Code, is amended to read as follows:
   > - **(d)** *Patent Search and Other Fees*
   >   - **(1)** *Patent search fees*
   >     - **(A)** *In general* The Director shall charge the fees specified under subparagraph (B) for the search of each application for a patent, except for provisional applications.
-The Director shall adjust the fees charged under this paragraph to ensure that the fees recover an amount not to exceed the estimated average cost to the Office of searching applications for patent either by acquiring a search report from a qualified search authority, or by causing a search by Office personnel to be made, of each application for patent.
+The Director shall adjust the fees charged under this paragraph to ensure that the fees recover an amount not to exceed the estimated average cost to the Office of searching applications for patent by Office personnel.
   >     - **(B)** *Specific fees* The fees referred to in subparagraph (A) are—
   >       - **(i)** $540 for each application for an original patent, except for design, plant, provisional, or international applications;
   >       - **(ii)** $100 for each application for an original design patent;